Pungyeon/required/README.md

 }
 ```

+> NOTE: If users of the package aren't using aliasing primitive types, they will also have to implement the `UnmarshalJSON` and `MarshalJSON` interface methods

 ## Summary

-The last solution might seem exiting because of the usage of reflect and how it ended up being a rather generic solution.
+The last solution might seem exciting because of the usage of reflect and how it ended up being a rather generic solution.
 However, keep in mind, that the complexity of the code has hugely increased.
-The debugging ease and general type safety of the code, has also dimished significantly.
+The debugging ease and general type safety of the code, has also diminished significantly.
 This is quite a big trade-off and therefore the last solution is by no means perfect, nor suited for every situation.
 As said previously, the right solution for a task, depends very much on the task.
 If we know that we are going to use the `required` package throughout our code base with hundreds of structs.
 Then it's probably appropriate to development and implement, however, if we are only talking about ensuring requirements for a few fields.
 Then the more manual method of checking the required fields is much more appropriate.

 If you are set on using a `required` package, well, then I have good news!
-Because while writing this article, I did indeed also impelement my own version of a `required` package which can be imported as: `"github.com/Pungyeon/required/pkg/required`.
+Because while writing this article, I also impelement my own version of a `required` package which can be imported as: `"github.com/Pungyeon/required/pkg/required`.
 If you would like to contribute to the project, you are more than welcome to.
 As of writing this article, it's very much a work in progress.

 If you would like to see other examples of using the `reflect` pacakge, I would recommend looking into the implementation of the `spew` package: `"github.com/davecgh/go-spew/spew"`.
 It's a pretty neat package for printing structs prettily, printing values (even private) of interfaces.
-Looking through the code is a really good way of understanding some of the aspects of the `reflect` package and also gives you a good understanding of how deliberate you must when writing code with it.
-Another great resource for getting a good introduction to the `reflect` package is this article: https://medium.com/capital-one-tech/learning-to-use-go-reflection-822a0aed74b7
+Looking through the code is a really good way of understanding some of the aspects of the `reflect` package and also gives you a good understanding of how deliberate you must be, when writing code with it.
+Another great introduction to the `reflect` package is this article: https://medium.com/capital-one-tech/learning-to-use-go-reflection-822a0aed74b7

 I hope that this article gave you some insight into some different techniques of approaching a task, as well as insight into general refactoring and code workflow, when writing Go.
 I also hope it served as an introduction to some of the use cases of the `reflect` package and how to limit oneself, when using it.